-Public Act 096-0006 defines an emerging investment manager as a qualified advisor that is a minority owned business or female owned business or business owned by a person with a disability with total assets under management of at least \$10 million but less than \$10 billion.
+Public Act 096-0006 defines an emerging investment manager as a qualified investment advisor that is a minority owned business or female owned business or business owned by a person with a disability with total assets under management of at least \$10 million but less than \$10 billion.
 The IMRF Board of Trustees continues to actively implement its policy of employing investment managers owned by minorities, females or by a person with a disability (collectively "minority owned" investment managers).
-As of September 30, 2010, IMRF employed 36 emerging minority owned investment managers and 1 emerged minority owned investment manager.
+Since 2003, IMRF has increased its use of emerging minority owned investment managers each year.
+As of September 30, 2011, IMRF employed 39 emerging minority owned investment managers and 1 emerged minority owned investment manager.

-The charts below show the nine-year progress in the number of emerging and emerged "minority owned" investment managers used by IMRF to manage its assets.
+The chart below shows the ten-year progress in the number of emerging and emerged minority owned investment managers used by IMRF to manage its assets.

-Total number of IMRF "minority owned" managers
+Total Number of IMRF "Minority Owned" Investment Managers